- Impressions of Katherine Mansfield

 Although her time in Aotearoa was limited – she was born here in 1888, went to school in England from 1903 to 1906 and left New Zealand permanently in 1908 – her influence and impact on the national psyche has been huge.

-The house she was born in has become a popular museum and the Katherine Mansfield Fellowship is a significant literary award.
-She truly is a national treasure and we’re honoured to be supporting the KM130 celebrations marking her birth 130 years ago.
+The Wellington house she was born in has become a popular museum and the Katherine Mansfield Fellowship is a significant literary award – she truly is a national treasure.

-A special highlight – we’ve imagined what Katherine’s Spotify playlist of her favourite singers might look like, based on recollections by her brother-in-law Richard Murry.
+A special highlight – we imagined what Spotify playlist of Katherine’s favourite singers might look like, based on recollections by her brother-in-law Richard Murry.

 - Excerpts from The Sisters of Kezia, an interview recorded in 1962 with her sisters Vera, Chaddie and Jeanne.